wallarm/product-documentation/docs/latest/admin-en/configuration-guides/configure-block-page-and-code.md

     You can use [NGINX variables](https://nginx.org/en/docs/varindex.html) on the blocking page.
 For this, add the variable name in the format `${variable_name}` to the blocking page code.
 For example, `${remote_addr}` displays the IP address from which the blocked request was originated.

-    Wallarm provides the default blocking page.
+    Wallarm provides the sample blocking page.
 To use this page, please specify the path `&/usr/share/nginx/html/wallarm_blocked.html` in the directive value.

     !!! warning "Important information for Debian and CentOS users" If you use an NGINX version lower than 1.11 installed from [CentOS/Debian](../../waf-installation/nginx/dynamic-module-from-distr.md) repositories, you should remove the `request_id` variable from the page code to display the dynamic blocking page correctly: